drduh/macOS-Security-and-Privacy-Guide/README.md

 Edit the hosts file as root, for example with `sudo vi /etc/hosts`.
 The hosts file can also be managed with the GUI app [2ndalpha/gasmask](https://github.com/2ndalpha/gasmask).

-To block a domain `A` record, append one of the following lines to `/etc/hosts`:
+To block a domain `A` record, append any one of the following lines to `/etc/hosts`:

 ```
 0 example.com
 0.0.0.0 example.com